bhk/build/demo.md

 When defining variant-dependent properties, we could use Make's functions:

-    CC.flags = $(if $(filter debug,$V),-g, ... )
+    CC.objFlags = $(if $(filter debug,$V),{dbgFlags},{optFlags})

-Instead, it is much more elegant to leverage Minion's property evaluation and group property definitions into classes whose names incorporate `$V`, like this:
+    CC.dbgFlags = ...
+    CC.optFlags = ...

+Alternatively, we could leverage Minion's property inheritance and define classes for each variant by incorporating `$V` into the class name.
+That would look like this:

     CC.inherit = CC-$V _CC

-    CC-debug.flags = -g
+    CC-debug.objFlags = -g
-    CC-fast.flags = -O3
+    CC-fast.objFlags = -O3
-    CC-small.flags = -Os
+    CC-small.objFlags = -Os

+[Note that these classes do not appear last in the list of parents of `CC`, so they do not have to inherit from `Builder` or define the essential properties that it defines.
+Instead, they are concerned only with purpose-specific customizations.
+We call classes like this **mixins**.]

 The following makefile uses this approach.